This section of the documentation provides resources to help out when you get into trouble.

 Why do the example MDK clients not drive the robot?

-Usually, this is configured automatically in
+ROS_IP should be configured automatically in

 Why is communication with my robot intermittent?